dymmond/edgy/docs/signals.md

 ### Disconnecting receivers

-If you wish to disconnect the receiver and stop it from running for a fiven model, you can also achieve this in a simple way.
+If you wish to disconnect the receiver and stop it from running for a given model, you can also achieve this in a simple way.

 ```python hl_lines="20 23"